Dash-Industry-Forum/DASH-IF-IOP/DASH-IF-IOP.bs.md

 Note: See [[#timing-representation]] and [[#timing-mpd-updates-remove-content]] to understand the constraints that apply to [=segment reference=] removal.

 ### Simple addressing ### {#timing-addressing-simple}

+Issue: Once we have a specific `@earliestPresentationTime` proposal submitted to MPEG we need to update this section to match.
+See [#245](https://github.com/Dash-Industry-Forum/DASH-IF-IOP/issues/245).

 A representation that uses <dfn>simple addressing</dfn> consists of a set of [=media segments=] accessed via URLs constructed using a template defined in the MPD, with the nominal time span covered by each [=media segment=] described in the MPD.